SalomePlatform/shaper/src/SketchPlugin/doc/distanceFeature.rst

 Input fields:

-- **First object** is the first object selected in the view
+- **First object** is the first object selected in the view;
-- **Second object** is the second object selected in the view
+- **Second object** is the second object selected in the view;
-- **Value** is a distance between the objects, could be modified to set the desirable value
+- **Value** is a distance between the objects, can be modified to set the desirable value;
-- **Text location** is a position of the distance value label relating to extension line (in the view)
+- **Text location** is a position of the distance value label relating to extension line (in the view):
    .. image:: images/location_left.png
       :align: left
-   **Left** inserts text at the left of the distance extension line.
+   **Left** inserts text to the left of the distance extension line;

    .. image:: images/location_automatic.png
       :align: left
-   **Automatic** inserts text at the middle of the distance extension line if it has enough length, otherwise - to the left.
+   **Automatic** inserts text in the middle of the distance extension line if it has enough length, otherwise - to the left;

    .. image:: images/location_right.png
       :align: left
-   **Right** inserts text to the right of the distance extension line.
+   **Right** inserts text to the right of the distance extension line;
-- **Keep orientation** fixes the relative position between selected objects
+- **Keep orientation** fixes the relative position between selected objects.

-When both objects are selected distance value is displayed in the property panel and in the view.
+When both objects are selected, the distance value is displayed in the property panel and in the view.

-When creating the constraint, after selection of two objects at the first time:
+When creating a constraint after selection of two objects for the first time:

-- drag the distance presentation in the view to the desired position (by move mouse and click once)
+- drag the distance presentation in the view to the desired position and click once;
-- set desirable distance value in the input field in the view and press **Enter** or just press **Enter** to keep the current distance
+- set the desirable distance value in the input field and press **Enter** or just press **Enter** to keep the current distance.

 .. image:: images/Distance_field_view.png
    :align: center